 “You need to have a really clear, healthy conversation about the best way to create this family unit that builds a future together,” Price said.
 “It should come from that place of what’s our vision and what are we hoping to achieve as a family together, both tangible and intangible.”
 (Learn more: Setting financial goals)

-If stepchildren are involved, or you add new children to the mix, some financial professionals suggest couples discuss their plans for leaving an inheritance—if any.
+If stepchildren are involved, or you add new children to the mix, some financial professionals suggest couples discuss their plans for leaving an inheritance — if any.
 Being forthright during your lifetime can prevent infighting among siblings and stepsiblings after you are gone, which can fracture even the happiest homes.

 Revisit the plan

 Finally, household budgets are never set in stone.
 Price suggests couples schedule regular check-ins to revisit their money management system as they go, especially early in the relationship when they’re working out the kinks.
+(Related: The changing notion of a family and its unique financial needs)

 When families join forces under one roof, they get a bigger support system and, most often, a little more wiggle room in their budget.
 To blend their finances successfully, however, they must be candid about their assets and debt, financial philosophy, and vision for the future.